 Working with play dough (in fact, any dough) is great for strengthening muscle tone in little hands.
-All that squishing and squashing helps to develop the muscles, enabling other skills such as using scissors, fastening buttons, holding a pencil etc.
+All that squishing and squashing helps to develop the muscles, preparing them for mastering other skills such as using scissors, fastening buttons, holding a pencil etc.

 Working with play dough is calming and therapeutic, especially for ‘kinaesthetic’ learners (those who learn by ‘doing’).
 I’m sure that many of you can relate to having improved focus and concentration when you’ve got something in your hand to play with.

 Play dough inspires creativity and encourages imaginative play.
 The possibilities with play dough are limitless.
-Providing your child with a variety of materials will help them to develop these skills.
+Providing your child with a variety of mark making materials and loose parts will help them to develop these skills.